NixOS Pins and Needles

 React all have the same

-and GNU Guix
+NixOS and GNU Guix are not

 there yet.
 Searching the

-options index to build up
+NixOS options index to build up

-configuration is almost like starting from scratch in a docker
+configuration is almost like starting from scratch in a docker compose.

 Conclusion

-and its derivatives can only get more
+Future iterations of NixOS, Guix and its derivatives can only get more

 robust.